 Both scenarios are viable, and we see them in real-life environments.

 WBS not affected by Jira fields and issue links

 In this scenario, the visual work breakdown structure in BigPicture / BigGantt is independent of Jira issue links.
-You design the structure manually, typically in the Scope or Board modules, because at the time of writing, they support multi-select (you can drag&drop or indent/outdent many tasks at a time).
+You design the structure manually, typically in the Scope or Board modules, because at the time of writing, they support multi-select, and so you can drag&drop or indent/outdent many tasks at a time.
 Future versions of the Gantt chart will have the multi-select feature, too.

 WBS synchronizes with Jira issue links or fields